confluentinc/ksql/docs/reference/server-configuration.md

 The default is 1.
 Replicas for the record processing log topic should be configured separately.
 For more information, see [Processing Log](/reference/processing-log).

+## `ksql.lag.reporting.enable`

+If enabled, ksqlDB servers in the same ksqlDB cluster sends state-store lag information to each other as a form of heartbeat, for improved pull query routing.
+Only applicable if [`ksql.heartbeat.enable`](#ksqlheartbeatenable) is also set to `true`.
+The default is `false`.

 ## `ksql.logging.processing.topic.auto.create`